vanessawhattam/wedge-project/README.md

 | Fraction of Rows from Owners in that Year  | .7372  | .7372  | 0  | 0  |

 ## Reflections

+Overall, this project taught me that I am firmly on the analysis side of data science.
+While I would much rather be running models off of the data, I did feel that my Python skills improved throughout this project and I could more easily translate the concepts from my head to the code.
+This was a good challenge and a little frustrating – I probably uploaded all of my tables to GBQ at least 10 different times throughout the project because I would discover little errors.
+I felt like the concepts learned were applicable to real-life applications.
+My code is definitely not idempotent, but it got me from A to B (and hopefully to an A).

 <!-- I'd love to get 100-200 words on your experience doing the Wedge Project -->